Menu . . .Home

 African - means that the church was organized by people of African descent and heritage.
 It does not mean that the church was founded in Africa or that it is for people of African descent only.
 It does mean that those Americans who founded it were of African descent and we proudly recognize this fact.
 We welcome all who worship Jesus Christ as Lord and Savior.

 Methodist - refers to the church's membership in the family of Methodist churches.
 Richard Allen, the founder and first bishop, felt that the form and format of Methodism would best suit the needs of the African community at that time.

 Episcopal - refers to the form of government under which the church operates.
 The Episcopal form of government means that the chief executive and administrative officers of our denomination are our bishops.
 Their authority is given them by the General Conference, elected representatives of the entire denomination.
 Their responsibilities are to oversee the spiritual and temporal affairs of the church.

-Affiliation - St. Annie AME Church is a member of the Central Texas Annual Conference, 10th Episcopal District, AMEC, where the Right Rev. Vashti Murphy McKenzie is the presiding Prelate and President of the Conference.
+Affiliation - St. Annie AME Church is a member of the Southwest Texas Annual Conference, 10th Episcopal District, AMEC, where the Right Rev. Vashti Murphy McKenzie is the presiding Prelate and President of the Conference.

 Please enjoy your visit with us and return often if the page ministers to you.

 Comments and corrections may be e-mailed to email@example.com.